Your Baby's First Eye Exam

-When should your baby have their first eye exam?
-Between 6-12 months of age!
+Did you know that your baby should have their first eye and vision evaluation between 6-12 months of age?

 What do we test on a baby and how do we do it?